-- Hazardous waste from non-specific sources F-code - Hazardous waste from specific sources K-code - Discarded commercial chemical products, off-specification species, container residues, and spill residues - o Acute hazardous wastes P-code - \circ Toxic wastes U-code
+- Hazardous waste from non-specific sources F-code - Hazardous waste from specific sources K-code - Discarded commercial chemical products, off-specification species, container residues, and spill residues - o Acute hazardous wastes P-code - o Toxic wastes U-code

 Definitions for each of the characteristics is given in Appendix II (A, B, C, and D, respectively) and the lists of hazardous wastes are given in Appendix III (A, B, and C, respectively).
 These appendices may be used to assist individuals in making hazardous waste determinations.
-Additional assistance is available by contacting the University's HWO or the EH&S office.
+Additional assistance is available by contacting the EH&S or the HWO.